OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 4. Select a subscription and resource group.
 * We recommend creating a new resource group.
-* The resource group location MUST be in a datacenter that supports:
+* The resource group location MUST be in a data center that supports:
 	* Application Insights
 	* Azure Search
 	* QnA Maker.